 Commercial Road, Vineyard

-The Vineyard NSW site was a typical project by AMAC Group on behalf of a land owner who sought to subdivide new residential allotments in a undeveloped land that the Hawkesbury City Council had flagged with high potential for Aboriginal Archaeology.
+The Vineyard NSW site was a typical project by AMAC Group on behalf of a land owner who sought to subdivide new residential allotments in greenfield land that the Hawkesbury City Council had flagged with high potential for Aboriginal Archaeology.

 AMAC Group prepared a Due Diligence report to assess the site and the proposed development which would eventually require excavation for new civil services, roads and homes.
 AMAC Group surveyed the site, located one artefact, and consulted with the local Aboriginal Communities in their role as Registered Aboriginal Parties for the project and with their input prepared an Aboriginal Cultural Heritage Assessment Report (ACHAR) to understand the Aboriginal heritage values associated with this Vineyard location.